Brianetta/DonationTracker/README.md

 Each goal has a target amount, and a number of days.
 If the target amount has been donated between that many days ago and the present, the goal is considered reached.
 If that number is zero, the plugin acts as if it was infinitely large - that is to say, all donations ever are counted for that goal.

-Each goal also has two lists of commands - thse to run when the goal is reached, and those to run when the goal is lost.
+Each goal also has two lists of commands - those to run when the goal is reached, and those to run when the goal is lost.
 The commands can be any commands that are provided by a plugin (unfortunately, no built-in server commands can be used).

 The plugin will also store in the database information about which goals have been reached, so that goal setup commands aren't run multiple times.

 ## Commands ##

-There are currently three primary commands (although this will change as delvelopment progresses).
+There are currently three primary commands (although this will change as development progresses).

 ### /donation ###

 This command is intended to be run by the Enin plugin when somebody donates through the Enjin shop.
-It can also be run on demand by players, for example of an out-of-band cash payment is made directly to Justin, we can use this command frm the console to record it.
+It can also be run on demand by players, for example of an out-of-band cash payment is made directly to Justin, we can use this command from the console to record it.
 It takes two arguments.

 The first is the name or UUID of a player.
 If it's a name, then it must be of a player who has previously joined the server, so that the plugin can find the UUID.